kmisiunas/mathematica-comsol/README.md

 mathematica-comsol
 ==================

-A link between from Wolfram Mathematica to COMSOL Multiphysics
+A link between from Wolfram Mathematica to COMSOL Multiphysics.

-Project is updated based on the need.
-Please contact me if you are intrested to see some features or would like to collaborate.
+At present it imports table data from COMSOL export.

+## Usage

+A (guide)[http://mathematica.stackexchange.com/questions/669/how-to-install-packages] on installing packages.

+`COMSOLImport[file path]` imports the .txt file with table results exported by COMSOL.

+`COMSOLImport[file, "Headers"]` gives the hearers of the table.

+`COMSOLImport[file, "Info"]` gives the additional information stored in the file.